Neuss Allerheiligen station

 Neuss Allerheiligen station is a station in the city of Neuss in the German state of North Rhine-Westphalia.
 It is on the Lower Left Rhine Railway and it is classified by Deutsche Bahn as a category 6 station.
 The station was opened on 14 December 2003.

-The station is served by line S 11 of the Rhine-Ruhr S-Bahn, running between Düsseldorf Airport and Bergisch Gladbach every 20 minutes during the day.
+The station is served by line S 11 of the Cologne S-Bahn, running between Düsseldorf Airport and Bergisch Gladbach every 20 minutes during the day.

-It is also served by bus route 850, 841 and SB53 operated by Stadtwerke Neuss at 20 to 60 minute intervals.
+It is also served by bus route 850, 841 and SB53 operated by Stadtwerke Neuss.